frederikvig/nyum/_recipes/twenty-five-rye-sourdough-bread.md

 * `10g` fine sea salt
 * `81g` levain

-> Mix the dough by adding the salt, about half the water and the ripe levain to the autolyse.
+> Mix the dough by adding the salt, about a third of the water and the ripe levain to the autolyse.
 Mix and add more water as needed.
 It should feel firm, but sticky.
 Then strengthen the dough for 5-6 minutes.

 ---

-> Cover and set aside, do 4 sets of stretch and folds at 30-minutes intervals.
+> Cover and set aside, do 5 sets of stretch and folds at 30-minutes intervals.
 Leave for bulk fermentation for about 2 hours after the last stretch and fold.

 ---